 1. 5 cm layer of Hygroflex foam.
 This is a foam specially formulated to have great pressure point relief and temperature control.
 It’s kind of like a hybrid foam: it acts like both a memory foam and a high resilience foam.
 This means you’ll get the pressure relief you need without feeling like you’re sinking into the mattress like a traditional memory foam.
 Its open cell structure is how it helps with temperature control.

 2. 5 cm layer of gel infused high density memory foam.
 This foam layer acts as both a second comfort layer and a transition layer supporting the firm base foam below.
 The memory foam properties of this layer promote the pressure relief you need from the comfort layers while the high density rating of it keeps you from feeling the hard base foam below.
 Since this is a high density memory foam, the gel infusion plays an important role.
 The gel particles draw body heat away and out of the mattress.
 It’s crucial to have a heat controlling mechanism in this layer as there is no way for heat to escape the polyfoam base (this is true for pretty much all memory foam mattresses).

 3. 15 cm layer of high density polyfoam.
 This is pretty standard for a memory foam mattress so there’s not much comment to make here.

-The Emma mattress is also 25cm high mattress with 3 foam layers, which are OEKO-TEX certified as you read through the descriptions of the foams, the differences with Ecosa will quickly reveal themselves.
-Here’s what the inside of the Emma mattress looks like compared to the marketing image.
+The Emma mattress is also 25cm high mattress with 2 foam layers, instead of the 3 you get with Napp.
+Note the zoning in the core which helps target specific body weight points.
+Napp doesn’t have that.
+Here’s what the inside of the Emma mattress REALLY looks like compared to the marketing image.

-Napp costs more than Emma, but you’re getting NZ made, and in my opinion a more comfortable mattress.
+Napp costs more than Emma, but you’re getting NZ made, and three layers of foam inside your mattress instead of two.

 Feel And Firmness